camilla-eldridge/BaseCap/README.md

 **A note on TraceTuner commands**
-Trace tuner is called with the `-recalln` to reduce the affect of miscalled bases, heterogenous base calls can also be called by ttuner *note the version of BaseCap published here does no include assesing het base calls (please refer to the thesis for further info).
+Trace tuner is called with the `-recalln` to reduce the affect of miscalled bases, heterogenous base calls can also be called by ttuner *note the version of BaseCap published here does not include assesing het base calls (please refer to the thesis for further info).

-      #call het bases (for homo/heterozyg info)
-      ttuner -3730 -het -trim_threshold "$threshold" -id "$ab1_dir" -pd \
-      "$dir"/"$gene_name" -tabd "$dir"/"$gene_name" -Q

-      #call all bases
-      ttuner -3730 -trim_threshold "$threshold" -id "$ab1_dir" -pd "$dir"/"$gene_name" -recalln -Q

 **Test files**
 If you want to try out the entire workflow there are test files available for:
 - `ab1` files.
 - `phd.1` files.
 - primer sequence.
+- Reference protein.

 <br /> <br /> <br />